bamadesigner/rock-the-slackbot/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Now passing event specific information to each filter so user can make adjustments according to the event.

 = 1.1.0 =
 * Rock The Slackbot is now multisite compatible!
 * Setup Slack notification when a plugin, theme, or core update is available - will need to enable